 Connectivity-network concept is not always limited to large networks, it can also exist on a smaller and cheaper scale without affecting its efficiency.
 IoT entered people’s horizons and created these small networks between its system devices.

-sensors are the foundation of the Internet of Things.
+Sensors are the foundation of the Internet of Things.
 Without sensors, the true essence of the Internet of Things will not work.
 By transforming the IoT from a passive network to an active network, they play an important role in defining the IoT boundary.

-Devices will become more powerful, cheaper, and smaller, and the Internet of Things can take advantage of small devices to provide its scalability, versatility, and accuracy.
+Devices will become more powerful, cheaper, and smaller, and the Internet of Things can take advantage of small devices to provide scalability, versatility, and accuracy.

 Applications of the Internet of Things